lhange42/Basic_Onshape_CAD/README.md

   In this assignment your task is to create three parts, cube, spinner, and bracket, to make an assembly.

 ### Lessons Learned
   I used a surface extrude for the first time which involves lines instead of shapes.
 I also used cylindrical mates which are very similar to revolute but they allow more movement.
-I also learned to always double check your sketches, because I struggled with the assembly because one of my holes on my bracket was 20 mm from the outer edge and not the center.
+I also learned to always double check your sketches, because I struggled with the assembly because one of my holes on my bracket was 20 mm from the outer edge and not the center so my mates would mess up.

 ### Images and Links
 <img src="media/OnshapeChallenge-Lukas.png" width="800">